SourceDiver42/plyoung.github.io/pages/blox/blox-custom-blocks.md

 Block Drawer
 ------------

 Creating a Block Drawer is optional and Blox will use the information from the BloxBlock Attribute to determine how to render the Block if you did not create any Block Drawer.
-The If, Loop, and may other custom Blocks do not use a Block Drawer.
+The If, Loop, and many other custom Blocks do not use a Block Drawer.
 Of course if you want control over how the Block is drawn or if you need the sesr to provide values for Block properties (public fields) then a Block Drawer is needed.

 The Block Drawer is an editor-side script.
 That means it must go in a folder or sub-folder of a folder named `Editor`.
 The Block drawer must derive from `BloxBlockDrawer` and use the `BloxBlockDrawerAttribute` to describe which Blocks it is a drawer for.